clemcer/loggifly/README.md

 # Docker Swarm (_Experimental_)

 > [!Important]
-Docker Swarm Support is still experimental because I have little to no experience with it and can not say for certain if it works flawlessly.
+Docker Swarm Support is still experimental because I have little to no experience with it and can not say for certain whether it works flawlessly.
 If you notice any bugs or have suggestions let me know.

 To use LoggiFly in swarm mode you have to set the environment variable `LOGGIFLY_MODE` to `swarm`.<br>